Psalm: 102 –

 and your years will never end.

-28 The children of your servants will live in your presence;
+children of your servants will live in your presence;

 their descendants will be established before you.”